alptollu/Ocr/README.md

 Currently, the project utilizes ML Kit's text recognition API to extract data from the entire image.
 In future versions, I plan to implement the following features:

-* **Bounding Box Integration:** Introduce a bounding box or ROI (Region of Interest) feature to guide users in aligning their identity cards for more accurate and efficient data extraction.
+* **Bounding Box Integration:** Introducing a bounding box or ROI (Region of Interest) feature to guide users in aligning their identity cards for more accurate and efficient data extraction.
 This will involve displaying a visual overlay on the camera preview, prompting users to position their card within the designated area.

-* **Enhanced User Experience:** Improve the overall user experience by providing clearer instructions and visual feedback during the scanning process.
+* **Enhanced User Experience:** Improving the overall user experience by providing clearer instructions and visual feedback during the scanning process.

-* **Support for More Document Types:**  Explore the possibility of expanding the project to support other document types, such as passports and driver's licenses.
+* **Support for More Document Types:**  Exploring the possibility of expanding the project to support other document types, such as passports and driver's licenses.

 * **Integration with NFC Technology:** Investigating the potential of integrating NFC (Near Field Communication) technology to read data directly from identity cards equipped with NFC chips.